goto40/examc/README.md

   * Exams are specified in *.exam files (grammar: see [Exam.tx](examc/Exam.tx)).
   * Exercises are specified in *.exercise files (Grammar: see [Exercise.tx](examc/Exercise.tx)).
   * Configurations (language adaptations) are stored in *.config files (Grammar: see [Config.tx](examc/Config.tx)).
+    See the example *.config files to see what you can specify.

 File structure: